Green Chile Seeds

 Jalapeño M - The addictive flavor of this Jalapeño M makes it America's most popular pepper!
-The Jalapeño M variety has larger fruit with more heat than the Early Jalapeño.
-The thick-walled dark green fruits average 3-1/2” long by 1-1/2“ wide and are very pungent.
-This variety is slow to turn red and grow on plants from 24” to 36“ tall.
-Jalapeño M peppers are found in rings atop nachos and chopped into Mexican sauces.
+The Jalapeño M variety has larger fruit with more heat than the Early Jalapeño, with thick-walled dark green fruits that average 3-1/2” long by 1-1/2“ wide.
+This variety is slow to turn red and grows on plants from 24” to 36“ tall.
+Jalapeño M peppers can be found in rings atop nachos and chopped into Mexican sauces.
 They can be used fresh or pickled.
 Capsicum annuum (73 days) Heirloom - Open Pollinated - Non-GMO

 Heat Level: X Hot Scoville: 12,000